hahnicity/ecs251-final-project/README.md

     flintrock --config flintrock.config.yml launch ecs251

 This will set up our spark cluster.
-After this we need to login to our spark cluster to configure it.
+After this we need to configure our spark cluster

-    scp -r ecs251-final-project ec2-user@master.public.ip.address
+    ./setup_remote_python.sh
+    ./remote_transfer.sh <master ip>
+    # Wait until python is setup on all the nodes
     flintrock --config flintrock.config.yml login ecs251
     cd ecs251-final-project
-    ./bootstrap.sh

 #Running
 ## Locally
-To run the analysis perform the installation steps then run in python
+To run the analysis perform the installation steps for local installs then run in python

     python learn.py